Here's some tips from Paris intern, Robert Evans, about how to save money abroad. Check out his personal blog, too!

 (2) The menu options can be limited.

 (3) I haven’t seen it here yet but, in places like Ecuador, some will serve meals with maybe 2 options for each plate (2 soup options, 2 meat options for main plate, 1 desert option).

 (4) If you have some time and are very hungry, I recommend sitting down because you will get served more food this way.

 (8) While you can usually expect the food to be unique, the money that you are saving is money that would have gone towards higher-end washrooms, capability to pay by credit card or traveler’s checks, space, and sometimes even silverware.
-Then again, I think to appreciate a culture you have to visit it AND live it to actually be able to understand it from several different perspectives.
+Then again, I think that to appreciate a culture, you have to visit it AND live it to actually be able to understand it from several different perspectives.